How to grow garlic – an easy beginner’s guide

 As one of the oldest food flavourings, Garlic is a type of bulbous plant that part of family of lilies.
-There’s more than 450 garlic varieties and many are easy to grow.
+There’s more than 450 garlic varieties and most are easy to grow.
+So, it’s worth trying to grow garlic!

 Garlic is both a herb and vegetable, which has been used throughout recorded history for both medicinal and culinary purposes.
 It contains Vitamins B, Vitamins C, fibre and various amino acids.